websauna/websauna/docs/source/narrative/modelling/json.rst

 Introduction
 ============

 :term:`PostgreSQL` database offers very powerful :term:`JSONB` column which allows store schemaless data easily based on :term:`JSON`.
-This gives many advantages of "NoSQL"-like databases by still maintaining :term`ACID` guarantees.
+This gives many advantages of "NoSQL"-like databases by still maintaining :term:`ACID` guarantees.

 Websauna takes advantage of this and offers integration glue over what :term:`SQLAlchemy` offers by default.